Ghiara/LEGION/scripts/TRAIN_EVAL.md

 All training and evaluation data are saved under `logs/YYYY-MM-DD HH:MM:SS`.

-Under each data log folder, you will see:
+In each data log folder, you will see:

 ```
 dpmm_model                      -- saved DPMM model and latent variable data